datacarpentry/image-processing/episodes/03-skimage-images.md

 ![](data/board.jpg){alt='Whiteboard image'}

+Using `matplotlib.pyplot.imshow`,
-Using the same display technique we have used throughout this course, we can determine the coordinates of the corners of the area we wish to extract by hovering the mouse near the points of interest and noting the coordinates.
+we can determine the coordinates of the corners of the area we wish to extract by hovering the mouse near the points of interest and noting the coordinates (remember to run `%matplotlib widget` first if you haven't already).
 If we do that, we might settle on a rectangular area with an upper-left coordinate of *(135, 60)* and a lower-right coordinate of *(480, 150)*,